 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-ÖBB night trains typically feature four types of carriages: seats, couchettes, the compact Mini Cabin, and sleepers.
+The ÖBB usually offer four types of carriages in their night trains: seats, couchettes, Mini Cabins, and sleepers.

 While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
 The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
 Two adjacent Mini Cabins can be combined for couples.
 Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
 Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

-The train offers two sleeping car categories.
-In the 1st class sleeper, private compartments accommodate up to three people with wide, made-up beds, a private bathroom with shower and toilet, and breakfast served directly to the compartment.
-The 2nd class sleeper has two-person compartments with a washbasin and 230V socket in the compartment; the toilet is in the corridor.
-2nd class sleeper compartments can be booked privately or shared — in mixed or women-only configuration.
+Two sleeping car categories are available on board.
+The 1st class sleeper offers private compartments for up to three people with a private bathroom including shower and toilet; breakfast is included.
+The 2nd class sleeper has two-person compartments with a private washbasin and corridor toilets.
+These can be reserved privately or shared with other passengers in mixed or women-only compartments.